-- All members of The Governing Body understand and fulfil their responsibilities, namely to ensure that there is a Child Protection and Safeguarding policy together with a staff behaviour policy (code of conduct); - child protection, safeguarding, recruitment and managing allegations policies and procedures, including the staff behaviour policy (code of conduct), are consistent with Devon Children and Families Partnership and statutory requirements, are reviewed annually and that the Child Protection policy is publically available on the school website or by other means; - ensures that all staff including temporary staff and volunteers are provided with the school's child protection policy and staff Code of Conduct; - all staff have read Keeping Children Safe in Education (2018) Part 1 and Annex A and that mechanisms are in place to assist staff in understanding and discharging their roles and responsibilities as set out in the guidance. - the school operates a safer recruitment procedure that includes statutory checks on staff suitability to work with children and disqualification by association regulations and by ensuring that there is at least one person on every recruitment panel who has completed safer recruitment training; - the school has procedures for dealing with allegations of abuse against staff (including the headteacher), volunteers and against other children and that a referral is made to the DBS if a person in regulated activity has been dismissed or removed due to safeguarding concerns, or would have had they not resigned. - The LGB are nominated to liaise with the LA on Child Protection issues and in the event of an allegation of abuse made against the Headteacher - a member of the senior leadership team has been appointed as the Designated Safeguarding Lead (DSL) by the Governing Body who will take lead responsibility for safeguarding and child protection and that the role is explicit in the role holder's job description; - on appointment, the DSL and deputy(ies) undertake appropriate identified training offered by DCFP or other provider every two years; - all other staff have safeguarding training updated as appropriate; - at least one member of the governing body has completed safer recruitment training to be repeated every five years. - children are taught about safeguarding (including online safety) as part of a broad and balanced curriculum covering relevant issues through personal social health and economic education (PSHE) and/or for maintained schools through relationship and sex education (RSE); - appropriate safeguarding responses are in place for children who go missing from education, particularly on repeat occasions, to help identify the risk of abuse and neglect including sexual abuse or exploitation and to help prevent the risks of their going missing in future; - appropriate online filtering and monitoring systems are in place;
+- All members of The Governing Body understand and fulfil their responsibilities, namely to ensure that there is a Child Protection and Safeguarding policy together with a staff behaviour policy (code of conduct). - Child protection, safeguarding, recruitment and managing allegations policies and procedures, including the staff behaviour policy (code of conduct), are consistent with Devon Children and Families Partnership and statutory requirements, are reviewed annually and that the Child Protection and Safeguarding policy is publically available on the school website or by other means. - Ensures that all staff including temporary staff and volunteers are provided with the school's child protection and safeguarding policy and staff Code of Conduct. - All staff have read Keeping Children Safe in Education (2020) Part 1 and Annex A and that mechanisms are in place to assist staff in understanding and discharging their roles and responsibilities as set out in the guidance. - The school operates a safer recruitment procedure that includes statutory checks on staff suitability to work with pupils and disqualification under the childcare act, by ensuring that there is at least one person on every recruitment panel who has completed safer recruitment training. - The school has procedures for dealing with allegations of abuse against staff (including the Headteacher), supply staff, volunteers and against other pupils and that a referral is made to the DBS if a person in regulated activity has been dismissed or removed due to safeguarding concerns, or would have had they not resigned. - A Ventrus Director of School Improvement (DOSI), is nominated to liaise with the LA on Child Protection issues and in the event of an allegation of abuse made against the Headteacher. - The Headteacher will automatically be appointed as the Designated Safeguarding Lead (DSL), they will take lead responsibility for safeguarding and child protection and their role in relation to safeguarding and child protection, is explicit in their job description. - On appointment, the DSL and deputy(ies) undertake appropriate Level 3 identified training offered by DCFP or other provider every two years. - All other staff have safeguarding training updated as appropriate; but at least annually.

-- enhanced DBS checks (without barred list checks, unless the governor is also a volunteer at the school) are in place for all Governors; - any weaknesses in Child Protection are remedied immediately;
+- At least one member of the governing body has completed safer recruitment training to be repeated every five years. - Pupils are taught about safeguarding (including online safety) as part of a broad and balanced curriculum covering relevant issues through personal social health and economic education (PSHE) and through relationship and sex education (RSE). - Appropriate safeguarding responses are in place for pupils who go missing from education, particularly on repeat occasions, to help identify the risk of abuse and neglect including sexual abuse or exploitation and to help prevent the risks of their going missing in future. - Appropriate online filtering and monitoring systems are in place. - Enhanced DBS checks (without barred list checks, unless the governor is also a volunteer at the school) are in place for all Governors. - Any weaknesses in Child Protection are remedied immediately.

-The Headteacher will ensure that;
+The Headteacher will ensure that: